Disc📀graphy

 DEDICATED TO The late, great Neil Innes who left us in 2019.
 Amongst his many musical contributions Neil brought us The Rutles.

-DEDICATED TO my maternal Grandfather, Johnny McAleer, who died long before I was born.
-By all accounts he was somewhat a local legend in his home town of Liverpool where he and my Nan raised 8 children between them.
-Sadly two of their sons died in childhood/adolescence and I can only imagine the grief they suffered.
+DEDICATED TO my maternal Grandfather, John James "Johnny" McAleer, who died long before I was born.
+By all accounts he was something of a local legend in his home town of Bootle, Merseyside, where he and my Nan raised 8 children between them.
+Sadly two of their sons died in childhood/adolescence and I can barely imagine the grief they suffered.
 Johnny was a prominent character in the neighbourhood who loved playing music, dancing and football.
-He ran the local football team and was also an English League referee with a reputation for maintaining and promoting fair play.
+He managed the local football team and was also an English Football League referee with a reputation for maintaining and promoting fair play.
 The story goes that he once had a run in with a local vicar who wanted the game banned as he deemed it too rough.
 Johnny insisted that the local youth needed a way of letting off steam at weekends: "Local Ref takes on Vicar" read the placards.
 I like to think Grandad would approve of this little tribute.
 Here's hoping his particular cloud has a good internet connection ....

 re-imagined by Johnny McAleer